Contents

 Is the Minibus from Chiang Mai to Pai Worth It?

-You can book minibus tickets online through platforms like 12Go Asia or Baolau, or directly at the Chiang Mai Arcade Bus Terminal.
+Tickets are easy to book online through platforms like 12Go Asia 12Go Asia or Baolau, or directly at the Chiang Mai Arcade Bus Terminal, with prices usually ranging from ฿150–฿300 ($4–$8 USD) depending on the service and inclusions.

 Should You Take a Private Car from Chiang Mai to Pai?

-Travel time is slightly shorter, usually around three to three and a half hours, and prices typically range from ฿1,000 to ฿2,500+ ($28 to $70+ USD) per vehicle depending on the type of car and group size.
+Prices range from ฿1,000 to ฿2,500+ ($28 to $70+ USD) per vehicle, depending on the type of car and group size.

 Should You Fly from Chiang Mai to Pai?